kwcjr/MainWP-Child-Auto-Downloader/README.md

 1. Upload `your-company-worker.zip` by visiting this URL `/wp-admin/plugin-install.php?tab=upload` on the Child Site.
 1. Activate the plugin by clicking the BLUE [ Activate Plugin ] button.

-**MANUAL SFTP**
+**Manual via SFTP**
 1. Upload `your-company-worker.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 #### Workflow Ideas

-Create a signup form simply requesting an **Admin Account Username** that your client created with an **EXTREAMLY long password** that nobody ever sees - and then provide this plugin as a *downloadable* when your service has been purchased along with the default WP Plugin installation instructions above.
+Create a signup form simply requesting an **Admin Account Username** of which you have instructed your client to create with an **EXTREAMLY secure/long password** that nobody will ever see - and then provide this plugin as a *downloadable* when your service has been purchased along with the default WP Plugin installation instructions above.

+You connect via MainWP Dashboard to the clients website using the provided **Admin Account Username** & the MainWP White Label Extension takes care of the rest of the branding on the MainWP Child Plugin.

 ## Changelog